ArcticBrandy/ArcticBrandy/README.md

-Hi 👋 My name is Brandon
+Brandon
 ========================
-iOS developer
+Upper Intermediate iOS developer
 -------------

-I am passionate about all things tech and people!
+Hey there, I'm Brandon I have experience in the banking sector and am currently working in the vehicle tracking and telematics sector.
+I am passionate about all things tech and people.

+I have experience with the following tech and tools:

+* Swift
+* SwiftUI
+* UIKit
+* Objc
+* CoreData
+* XCTest
+* Xcode
+* CocoaPods and Swift Package Manager (SPM)
+* Firebase (Analytics, Crashlytics, Distribution, Realtime Database, FireStore)
+* Azure Devops
+* TestFlight
+* Charles Proxy
+* Figma, Sketch
+* Jira, Trello

 * 🌍  I'm based in Johannesburg, South Africa

 ### Skills